Syipmong/syipmong/README.md

 <p align="center"> <img align="center" src="https://thumbs.gfycat.com/OrdinaryIcyDuiker-max-1mb.gif" alt="coding" width="400" height="400"/>
  </p>
 <h1 align="center">👋 Hello there!</h1>
-<p align='center'>I'm Yipmong a computer science student with a passion for open source and cutting-edge technologies.
-I thrive on exploring the realms of JavaScript, Java, and C++, constantly learning and contributing to the tech community.
+<p align='center'>I'm Yipmong Said!, a computer science student with a passion for open source and cutting-edge technologies.
+I thrive on exploring the realms of JavaScript, Java, Py and C++, constantly learning and contributing to the tech community.
 Join me on my coding journey as I embrace the ever-evolving world of software development! 🚀
 </p>
 <!--<h3 align="center">A passionate Flutter, Python and Web developer from Nigeria</h3>-->